IBM/securitization_blockchain/README.md

 ## 6. Obtain service credentials

 This section is only necessary for working on the hosted Hyperledger offering.
 The credentials for IBM Cloud Blockchain service can be found in the ``Services`` menu in IBM Cloud by selecting the ``Service Credentials`` option for each service.
+If using the local network,

 The Blockchain credentials consist of the `key`, `secret`, and `network_id` parameters.
 <!-- ![]("https://i.imgur.com/Qof7sve.png" width="250" height="400") -->